michael-lowe-nz/daily/README.md

 Setting up docker containers to expose a given port to the host Nginx config to send / to localhost:8080, and /api to localhost:8888 or something Why should we use Docker?
 Setting up a project so that you can clone it on to a server, and just run `$npm run deploy-docker` to make life easy for me or whoever it needs to be easy for.

+**10.9.17**
+Need to get better at focusing on daily tasks, too much time skipping between tasks.
+Learning the importance of setting up a project to have a really tight development environment, with all the right things in the right places.
+So that all you ever need to do is look at the readme, clone down and follow the steps and be up and running in no time